DTUWindEnergy/WindEnergyToolbox/docs/howto-make-dlcs.md

 ```
 /mnt/mimer/hawc2sim/DTU10MW/C0020/htc/DLCs
 ```

+Note that ```dlctemplate.py``` does not require any changes or modifications if you are only interested in running the standard DLB as explained here.

 For example, in order to generate all the HAWC2 htc input files and the corresponding ```*.p``` cluster launch files using this default DLB setup with: